fullstackopen-2019/misc/project.md

 Create a repository for your application and send the information via email to matti.luukkainen@helsinki.fi

-Remember to enroll for the course in WebOodi or [at open university site](https://courses.helsinki.fi/en/aytkt21010/129098202) if you are not a student at University of Helsinki or start after 1.5.
+Remember to enroll for the course in [at open university site](https://courses.helsinki.fi/en/aytkt21010en/130941690)

 Create a short description of your application to README.md